UtrechtUniversity/ricgraph/website/pilot-project-open-ricgraph-demo-server.md

 [https://doi.org/10.5281/zenodo.15637647](https://doi.org/10.5281/zenodo.15637647).

 ## Participate in the pilot project
-In September 2025, the Open Ricgraph demo server became operational.
-You can try it out for yourself by going to the webpage at the top of this page.
+You can use the Open Ricgraph demo server by going to the webpage at the top of this page.

 If your organization would like to participate, there are three things that require your attention: